connectsolutions/best-practices/js/Backbone.md

   - Module routers should listen to router events and react to the events that are relevant to their area of concern in the application

-  - It should create and maintain relative collections in memory
+  - It should create and maintain relative collections in memory.

   - It should create views as needed and pass in needed collections or new created modules as needed.